cybertooth-io/ember-data-autocomplete-js/tests/dummy/app/pods/docs/how-it-works/template.md

 ## Autocomplete Component's Use Of The Store

 So what happened to populate the autocomplete options?
-Effectively, the Ember Data `store` was called upon to perform a [`loadRecords`](https://embermap.github.io/ember-data-storefront/docs/api/mixins/loadable-store#loadRecords) (basically an Ember Data [`query`](https://api.emberjs.com/ember-data/release/classes/DS.Store/methods/query?anchor=query)).
+Effectively, the Ember Data `store` was called upon to perform a Ember Storefront's [`loadRecords`](https://embermap.github.io/ember-data-storefront/docs/api/mixins/loadable-store#loadRecords) (basically an Ember Data [`query`](https://api.emberjs.com/ember-data/release/classes/DS.Store/methods/query?anchor=query)).